braindecode/braindecode/docs/index.rst

 Get Started
 ===========
-Here an example to give you a quick idea how Braindecode is used to load and preprocess an EEG dataset to train a deep network on it.
+Here an example to give you a quick idea how Braindecode is used to load and preprocess an EEG dataset and train a deep network on it.
 This example may not give particularly good performance, note the examples below for better-performing training pipelines.